fjorgemota/gimple/README.md

 As Pimple describes, a service is an object that does something as part of a larger system.
 Examples of services: a database connection, a templating engine, or a mailer.
 Almost any global object can be a service.

 Services in Gimple (and in Pimple too!) are defined by anonymous functions that return an instance of an object.
-Different from Pimple, however, here we need to call the method `Set()` on Gimple container, as Proxies in NodeJS seems to not be stable:
+Different from Pimple, however, here we need to call the method `Set()` on Gimple container, as Go offers no way to simulate map like behavior as in Pimple:

 ```go
 // define some services